 08 Oct Wait, What?
 Fathers Favored in Child Custody Battles

 It’s a myth that mothers are favored when it comes to child custody battles.
-At the Law Offices of Jeffrey M. Bloom in Hackensack, New Jersey, we know that it’s actually fathers that have the upper hand—even when there are allegations of abuse.
+At the Law Offices of Jeffrey M. Bloom in West New York, we know that it’s actually fathers that have the upper hand—even when there are allegations of abuse.
 Recent research from George Washington University found that 1 in 51 claims are substantiated in court when a mother declares sexual abuse by the father of their child and the father claims parental alienation.

 The Case Study – Why Father’s Are Favored